Bhooyas/ConditionalVAE/README.md

 git clone https://github.com/Bhooyas/ConditionalVAE.git
 ```

+All the configurations for the following are store in `config.py`.
+If required can be changed as desired.

 The next step we go into the cloned directory and install the requirements using the follwoing command: -
 ```
 cd ConditionalVAE